fnproject/docs/README.md

 ## <img src="https://fnproject.io/images/fn-300x125.png" alt="Fn Project Logo" height="21" width="50"> Project Documentation

+If you are new to Fn, check out this [introduction](fn/general/introduction.md).

 ## For Developers

 If you are a developer using Fn through the API, this section is for you.